McConville History, Family Crest & Coats of Arms

 The surname McConville was first found in the county of Derry, where they held a family seat, some say, they were descended from the Cenel Eoghain, ( Clan Owen) the great northern tribe who were descended from Eoghan, son of King Niall of the Nine Hostages, (who lived about 365 A.D.) progenitor of the O'Neills.
 This ancient and distinguished tribe settled in Tyrone and Derry.

-Important Dates for the McConville family
+Early History of the McConville family

 This web page shows only a small excerpt of our McConville research.
 Another 120 words (9 lines of text) covering the years 1620 and 1845 are included under the topic Early McConville History in all our PDF Extended History products and printed products wherever possible.